scalar-labs/scalar-terraform/docs/HowToExpandEBS.md

 ## Stop processes

-Stop the processes of a node which you want to expand the volume of.
+Stop the processes of a node that you want to expand the volume of.
 For example in a Cassandra node, do the following.
 ```console
 $ sudo systemctl stop cassandra